Peter Borre

 Peter Borre (2 September 1716 – 20 December 1789) was a Danish merchant and slave trader.
 He owned the Copenhagen-based trading house Borre & Fenger in a partnership with Peter Fenger from around 1755.
-The company traded on the Danish West Indies with its own fleet of merchant ships.
+The company traded in the Danish West Indies with its own fleet of merchant ships.
 Borre owned the Irgens House at Strandgade 44 in Copenhagen as well as several other properties in the city.

 Early life and education

 Borre was born in Aarhus, the son of merchant Mikkel Pedersen Borre (1669–1724) and Anne Mogensdatter Blach (1692–1726).
 His maternal uncle was Oluf Blach.